danieljprice/ndspmhd/docs/tutorial.rst

    ~/where-I-put-it/ndspmhd/scripts/writemake.sh 1D setup_blah.f90 > Makefile

 Then when you type "make" the code will always build using setup_blah.f90 as the initial conditions.
-This is how the Makefiles in the `examples <examples>`_ directories have been written.
+This is how the Makefiles in the :ref:`examples <examples>` directories have been written.

 Running parameter sweeps
 ------------------------